maxtkc/mvths-wiki/docs/011-programming-leds.rst

    TEACHER CHECK \_\_\_\_\_

 #.
 Write a program to turn on the LED.
-NOTE: In this lesson you will be choosing which digital pin to use with you LED.
-You may use any of the digital pins (0 - 13) but you should generally avoid using digital pins 0 and 1 as using these pins might interfere with the programming of your device.

    #.
 Set the pin you are using to control the LED as an output pin.

    #.
 Use digitalWrite to drive the pin to 5V.

    TEACHER CHECK \_\_\_\_\_